 Places to Visit in Hunza Valley

 The Hunza is located in the northernmost part of Pakistan, at the junction of the Wakhan Pass in Afghanistan and the Xinjiang region of China.
 They are said to be the longest-lived citizens, with a lifespan of over 100 years.
 The valley has breathtaking panoramas and offers hikers of all difficulty levels for adventurers.
-The village itself has a lot to offer, and the fairytale fort in the former Hunza capital, Baltit, is a special 700-year-old landmark and beauty.
+The village has much to offer, and the fairytale fort in the former Hunza capital, Baltit, is a special 700-year-old landmark and beauty.

 Attabad lake: